Quplet/FixedVillageTrades/README.md

 ## Setup

-This mod is entirely server side.
+This mod can function entirely serverside.
 It is not necessary to install it on the client.
-Servers this is installed on can have vanilla players join and experience it seamlessly.
+Servers this is installed on can have vanilla players join and experience the effects.
+The only catch is if you utilize the Max Discount feature.
+If you employ this feature, and the clients don't have the mod installed as well, it will display the wrong price if the discount would normally be below the threshold.
 It does not require the Fabric API, only the fabric loader.

 ## License